chrysn/aiocoap/doc/pyodide.rst

 aiocoap can be run in a Python interpreter that is running in the browser called pyodide_.

-The recommended way to use pyodide is through a `Jupyter notebook`_.
+The recommended way to explore pyodide is through a `Jupyter notebook`_.
 In a new "Notebook" of type "Python (Pyodide)", first perform the installation steps, and then use aiocoap like in the rest of the :doc:`guidedtour`.
+Some ready-to-play examples at the end of the page can be run directly from the documentation.

 See :ref:`the pyodide section in the installation instructions <installation-pyodide>` for how to install in those environments.